You Disappear

 You Disappear (Du forsvinder) is a 2017 Danish drama film directed by Peter Schønau Fog.
 The film was based on Christian Jungersen's novel by the same name.
 It was screened in the Special Presentations section at the 2017 Toronto International Film Festival.
 It was selected as the Danish entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

+This is Michael Nyqvist‘s last film released 2 months before his death.

 Plot

 Frederik is diagnosed with a brain tumor that can cause behaviour disturbances.
 His wife Mia questions what kind of man he is, especially when it's discovered he is embezzling from the school he headmasters.